trueagi-io/metta-morph/README.md

 # metta-morph
-Metta-morph (from Metamorphosis): Macro-based MeTTa to Scheme translator.
+Metta-morph (from Metamorphosis): Macro-based MeTTa to (Chicken) Scheme translator.